Proper home maintenance will help reduce your energy use:

 Install a programmable thermostat to maintain comfortable temperatures when you’re home while conserving energy when you’re away.

-Keep in mind the for the average person, showering requires far less water than taking a bath.
+Keep in mind that for the average person, showering requires far less water than taking a bath.